rodjek/puppet-lint/README.md

 See `puppet-lint --help` for a full list of command line options and checks.

-## Implemented Tests
+## Checks

-At the moment, the following tests have been implemented:
+For a complete list of checks, and how to resolve errors on each check, see the Puppet Lint [checks](http://puppet-lint.com/checks/) page.

+Click on any of the following error messages to learn more about the check and how to resolve it.

 ### Spacing, Indentation, and Whitespace